Roburlion/djcrud/README.md

 Let’s keep the vibes high and the errors low.
 Happy coding!

+# Change Log
+## 20250310
+What have we done!?

+We've (Sr. Grok and I) put in some base template goodness!

+Next stop: HTMX!

+The goal is to change tbe button to use HTMX to update the table without a refresh.

+Also want to limit the table to the 10 most recent presses.

+## 20250310 - Later that evening
+Holy fucking shit-sugary-goodness!!!
+It's alive!!!

+HTMX and DRY _partial_templates!

 # Original ReadMe Blather
 This is a simple project.
 Functionality first.
 The problems that I have been running into is that I am too focused on the setup part, which is killing me.
 I don't think it's bad, but I want to focus on some functionality first.
 Focus on the building the thing.
 Build some functionality, then add a scaffolding feature, then back to functionality.
 Lets have fun with this.